-- Data with QC flag = 0 should not be used without a quality control made by the user. - Data with QC flag different from 1 on either position or date should not be used without additional control from the user. - If date and position QC flag = 1 only measurements with QC flag = 1 can be used safely without further analyses - if QC flag = 4 then the measurements should be rejected - if QC flag = 2 the data may be good for some applications, but the user should verify this - if QC flag = 3 the data are not usable, but the data centre may be able to correct them in a delayed mode
+- 4 Data with QC flag = 0 should not be used without a quality control made by the user. - Data with QC flag different from 1 on either position or date should not be used without additional control from the user. - If date and position QC flag = 1 only measurements with QC flag = 1 can be used safely without further analyses - ↓ if QC flag = 4 then the measurements should be rejected - ↓ if QC flag = 2 the data may be good for some applications, but the user should verify this - if QC flag = 3 the data are not usable, but the data centre may be able to correct them in a delayed mode

-4.2.
-In-situ observations quality control
+3.2 In situ observations quality control

-The quality control of observations can be done in two phases.
+The quality control of observations may be done in two phases.
 During the download of in-situ observations automatic checks should be done such as those proposed by SeaDataNet (2010) (e.g. global range test, date and time).
 After quality control, only the valid data is stored in the database.
-In the second phase, a tool may be run periodically to perform a scientific quality control check (SeaDataNet, 2010).
-This quality control aims to detect spikes, filter high frequency noise (e.g. moving average or P50), data with abnormal variability in time, etc. Specific tools will be running automatically for this purpose.
+At the second phase a tool may be run to periodically perform a scientific quality control check (SeaDataNet, 2010).
+This quality control aims to detect spikes, filter high frequency noise (e.g. moving average or P50), data with abnormal variability in time, etc. Specific tools will be running automatically with this aim.

-4.3.
-Forecasts quality control
+3.3 Forecasts quality control

-The quality control of modelled forecasts can be done by comparing time-series forecasts with in-situ observations (e.g., wave buoys, tidal gauge, weather stations, etc.) through automatically-run algorithms.

-Similarly, gridded data forecasts may be compared automatically with observations (e.g., CMEMS gridded data observations).
+The modelled forecasts quality control may be done by comparing time-series forecasts with in situ observations (e.g., wave buoys, tidal gauge, weather stations, etc.) through automatically-run algorithms.
+Also, gridded data forecasts may be compared automatically with observations (e.g., CMEMS gridded data observations).
 As a result, several statistical parameters may be computed (e.g., correlation coefficient, bias, RMSE, skill, etc.) to assess the quality of forecasts.